Rodrigo Chagas (footballer, born 2003)

 Rodrigo Sebastián Chagas Díaz (born 20 August 2003) is a Uruguayan professional footballer who plays as a midfielder for CA Juventud, on loan from Nacional.

 International career

 Chagas was part of the Uruguay under-20 team which won the 2023 FIFA U-20 World Cup and finished as runners-up at the 2023 South American U-20 Championship.

 In January 2024, Chagas was named in Uruguay's squad for the 2024 CONMEBOL Pre-Olympic Tournament.
-In May 2024, he was named in the first ever squad of the Uruguay A' national team.
-He made his Uruguay A' debut on 31 May 2024 in a goalless draw against Costa Rica.
+In May 2024, he was named in the first ever squad of the Uruguay local national team.
+He made his Uruguay local team debut on 31 May 2024 in a goalless draw against Costa Rica.